Starebug/Slack-Automate/README.md

 # SlackConnect

-A modern, secure Slack workspace integration application built with Next.js and NextAuth.js.
+A modern, secure Slack workspace integration application built with Next.js for sending and scheduling messages to Slack channels.

 ## Features

 - 🔐 **Secure OAuth 2.0 Authentication** with Slack
+- 💬 **Send Messages** to any channel in your Slack workspace
+- ⏰ **Schedule Messages** for future delivery
+- 📊 **Dashboard** with message management and analytics
+- 📋 **Message History** - view sent and scheduled messages
+- 🔄 **Automatic Token Refresh** - handles Slack token expiration
 - 🎨 **Beautiful, Modern UI** with responsive design
-- 📊 **Dashboard** with workspace analytics and management
-- 🔄 **Real-time Session Management** with NextAuth.js
 - 📱 **Mobile-responsive** design
-- ⚡ **Fast Performance** with Next.js 15 and Turbopack
+- ⚡ **Fast Performance** with Next.js 15

 ## Quick Start